 Consider where your new piece will go

 Before attending an art fair, walk around your home and make a plan for the type of piece(s) you want and where you’ll display them.
 Consider environmental exposures such as whether a room has a lot of natural light which can be harmful to many types of artwork, including works on paper, photographs, and textiles.
 Make sure display areas can maintain constant climate controls with minimal fluctuations in temperature and humidity.
-And if you are thinking about purchasing outdoor sculpture, take into consideration whether you live in a region with extreme weather which could affect the work, or even a wooded area with overhanging branches that could pose a threat to artwork.
+And if you are thinking about purchasing an outdoor sculpture, take into consideration whether you live in a region with extreme weather which could affect the work, or even a wooded area with overhanging branches that could pose a threat to artwork.

 Have a plan for how you’ll get art home

 Some galleries will handle shipping for you, but it’s always good to have a professional art shipper in mind if you plan to buy anything at the art fair.
-If you’re not sure who to use, contact your insurance broker or agent for a recommendation.
+If you’re not sure who to use, contact your insurance broker for a recommendation.
 Premium insurance companies will have a list of vetted shippers you can confidently use.

 Get the proper documentation

 Be sure to keep the bill of sale from your purchase, as well as any condition reports, documentation of provenance, restoration, or conservation.
 You’ll want photos to document the work as well - take good quality pictures of the piece, showing the front, back, top, bottom, and details of the entire work.

 To make sure your new artwork is covered in case it is damaged or stolen, you’ll want a valuable articles policy in place that offers worldwide coverage and a provision that will cover your newly acquired artwork for up to 90 days, for up to 25% of the value of your total itemized fine art.